SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 For Marin County service, the Golden Gate Ferry transports fans from Larkspur directly to Oracle Park.
 It departs 90 minutes before the first pitch and returns from the park 30 minutes after the last out.

-On weekends only, the San Francisco Bay Ferry offers a “Short Hop” from Pier 41 at Fisherman’s Wharf to the downtown SF Ferry Building.
-This is a fun alternative to taking land transport.
-There are three a day: one in the morning, in the early afternoon, and in the evening.
+On Fridays, Saturdays, and Sundays only, the San Francisco Bay Ferry offers a “Short Hop” from Pier 41 in Fisherman’s Wharf to the downtown SF Ferry Building and vice versa.

 These are the main ferries that service the Bay Area.
 If you have the opportunity, I highly recommend taking a ride at least once while you are here.
 It’s a great experience and fun way to see the views around the bay.